Voting-Rights-Code/.github/Fund Rraising (RFQ).md

 Negotiable percentage of funds brought in.
 As this position is to find seed funding for the the group, we are unable to give a budget for billable hours.
 However, we are open to budgeting for a successful fundraiser moving forward.

-## Submissio Process:
+## Submission Process:
-Interseted parties are invited to submit proposals by email to susama@alum.mit.edu.
+Interested parties are invited to submit proposals by email to susama@alum.mit.edu.
 Submissions should contain a resume and a cover letter.
 A list of past successful fundraising activities should be clearly indicated in one or the other.
 Quotes will be considered on a rolling basis.

 Thank you for your interest in helping Voting Rights Code grow from a group of volunteers into a fully fledged organization that can meet the apparent demand for our services.